- Sketchbook — Creating and managing drawings

 - Change and adjust symmetry ().
 When symmetry is active, the button highlights in green

 - More menu: change size, share and other settings ()

 NOTE: Amziograph has an option to turn off Draw with finger from the Preferences.

 Brush and eraser tools

-The brush and erasers are the main tools you will need to use.
-To use them, simply select one and draw on the canvas with your finger or stylus.
-All active symmetries will be applied automatically.
+The brush and erasers are the primary tools you will need to use.
+To use them, select one and draw on the canvas with your finger or stylus.

 Use the sliders in the toolbar to adjust the width and opacity of the stroke.